KauzClay/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 Complete the following steps:

-1. Ensure that you have first initialized a working directory using [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).
+1. Ensure that you have first initialized a working directory by running [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).

-1. Run the following command to generate the supply chain.
+1. Generate the Supply Chain by running:

     ```console
     tanzu supplychain generate \